-Owen O’Malley is a software architect on Hadoop working for HortonWorks, which is a new startup focusing on Hadoop development.
-Prior to co-founding HortonWorks, he and the rest of the HortonWorks team worked at Yahoo developing Hadoop.
-He has been contributing patches to Hadoop since before it was separated from Nutch, and was the original chair of the Hadoop Project Management Committee.
-Before working on Hadoop, he worked on Yahoo Search’s WebMap project, which builds a graph of the known web and applies many heuristics to the entire graph that control search.
-Prior to Yahoo, he wandered between testing (UCI), static analysis (Reasoning), configuration management (Sun), and software model checking (NASA).
-He received his PhD in Software Engineering from University of California, Irvine....
-Read More.
+Owen O’Malley is a software architect on Hadoop working for HortonWorks, a startup focusing on Hadoop development.
+Prior to cofounding HortonWorks, Owen and the rest of the HortonWorks team worked at Yahoo developing Hadoop.
+He has been contributing patches to Hadoop since before it was separated from Nutch and was the original chair of the Hadoop PMC.
+Before working on Hadoop, he worked on Yahoo Search’s WebMap project, which builds a graph of the known Web and applies many heuristics to the entire graph that control search.
+Prior to Yahoo, Owen wandered between testing (UCI), static analysis (Reasoning), configuration management (Sun), and software model checking (NASA).
+He holds a PhD in software engineering from the University of California, Irvine.

 Erik is a Senior Engineer and Analytics team lead at Urban Airship, the leading provider of Push, In-App Purchase and Subscription services for mobile applications.
 He specializes in distributed systems at scale.
 Prior to joining Urban Airship, Erik was a platform lead for Jive Software where he lead the development of the activity and recommendation engine services.

 David Pacheco is the lead engineer of Joyent’s Introspection Team, which develops Cloud Analytics and other tools for observing software in the cloud.
 Previously a member of Sun’s Fishworks team, David worked on several areas of the Sun Storage 7000 series of appliances including remote replication, fault management, and flash device support.